-But if you’re not so much into baking, you can try Fruitables’ Greek coconut yogurt dogs treats.
+But if you’re not so much into baking, you can try Fruitables’ Greek coconut yogurt dogs treats on Amazon.
 They contain a ton of fantastic ingredients like pumpkin, blueberries, and apples.
 Your pup and its immune system will love them.

 Here are some suggestions on how to give coconut to your dog: